Spectrum’s Ultra internet plan is an upgrade from Spectrum’s Standard internet plan.

 However, that doesn’t mean it’s sensible to spend what adds up to $240 over the course of a year on top of the total $600/year for Spectrum standard service:

-In this article, I’ll walk through the difference between Spectrum Ultra and Spectrum’s standard plan, so you can decide which is best for your situation.
+In this article, I’ll walk through the differences between Spectrum pricing for the Ultra and standard internet plans, so you can decide which is best for your situation.

 - Spectrum Ultra is worth the upgrade if you work from home (for video calls), and for those who use upstream-intensive applications like Twitch on a daily basis, where 20 versus 10 Mbps makes a noticeable difference.
 It's also worth considering for households of five or more people who often use the internet at the same time, particularly if streaming HD or 4K video.